pedrib/PoC/advisories/Pwn2Own/Tokyo_2019/lao_bomb.md

 ## Errata

-The previous version of this advisory was based on the C exploit we originally wrote for the Pwn2Own competition, and due to problems at the time we could only use 12 bytes instead of 13 to send our command.
+The original version of this advisory was based on the C exploit we originally wrote for the Pwn2Own competition, and due to problems at the time we could only use 12 bytes instead of 13 to send our command.

 This caused a major headache when printing special characters such as ; or digits, which would be interpreted by the shell instead of being printed.
 To work around this, we used a trick that involved printing the special characters to another separate file, and then using "cat" to add the contents to that file to the command file.